nikholasborges/neural-network-flappy-bird/README.md

 ## How to use

+1 - Download the project

-1 - Install the dependencies: to install the project dependencies, run the command in the terminal, inside the project folder:
+2 - Install the dependencies: to install the project dependencies, run the command in the terminal, inside the project folder:
 ```
 pip3 install -r requirements.txt
 ```